 Pretty simple right?
 Just months (or weeks) and categories.
 With each cell comprising of what you need to do and when.

 Now comes the fun part, filling in all the cells!
 ‘Fun’ is subjective depending on how Type A you might be 🙂

-Let’s say you run a client-based company The first thing you’d do is fill in all your current client projects noting what major phases of the project you’ll be working on each month.
+Now, let’s say you run a client-based company The next thing you’d do is fill in all your current client projects noting what major phases of the project you’ll be working on each month.
 This is particularly valuable if you’re a coach or have a lot of long-term clients.
 You can add reminders for when you need to follow up or hold your clients accountable.

 I don’t typically fill in any detail by the week until we get to that month.
 Because, projects never seem to stay on their timeline and it’s easier to adjust when you just focus on one month at a time.
 But you do you.

 Sticking with our client example.
 Next I’d move on to the business development section.
 If you know you want to re-do your branding or website or even business cards, write that stuff in there.
 If you know you have some big proposals coming up, put those in.
 When are the conferences or networking events you want to attend?
 Is there any prep work you have to do for those, put it in the roadmap!

 If you have a basic content strategy you can even put in what blogs you want to write, when to promote on various social channels, when to update your web copy, etc.

 Lastly, don’t forget to put in when you want to review or update your strategy, admin reminders like renewing domains or licensees, paying taxes, scheduling appointments with your accountant, researching and reviewing new software platforms, etc.